 , beautiful historic cities like Prague have trams using wires and still maintain their historic charm.

 A streetcar wire in Prague.
-Photo by Isaac Wedlin
+Photo by Isaac Wedlin on Flickr.

 The National Capital Planning Commission wasn’t so excited about wires.
 Its chair, Preston Bryant, threatened to ask the federal government to reject grants